howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 There are a few things to note:

 - In these examples, we always query `id` and `name` of the returned `User` objects.
 We could potentially omit either of them.
-Note however when querying an object type, it is required that you query at least one of its fields in a selection set.
+Note, however, when querying an object type, it is required that you query at least one of its fields in a selection set.
 - For the fields in the selection set, it doesn't matter whether the type of the root field is _required_ or a _list_.
-In the examples schema above, the three root fields all have different [type modifiers](http://graphql.org/learn/schema/#lists-and-non-null) (i.e. different combinations of being a list and/or required) for the `User` type:
+In the example schema above, the three root fields all have different [type modifiers](http://graphql.org/learn/schema/#lists-and-non-null) (i.e. different combinations of being a list and/or required) for the `User` type:
   - For the `users` field, the return type `[User!]!` means it returns a _list_ (which itself can not be `null`) of `User` elements.
 The list can also not contain elements that are `null`.
 So, you're always guaranteed to either receive an empty list or a list that only contains non-null `User` objects.
   - For the `user(id: ID!)` field, the return type `User` means the returned value could be `null` _or_ a `User` object.
   - For the `createUser(name: String!)` field, the return type `User!` means this operation always returns a `User` object.

 As you provide this information, the `Prisma` instance will get full access to your database service and can be used to resolve incoming request later on.

-Phew, enough theory 😠 Let's go and write some code again!
+Phew, enough theory 😠 Let's go and write some more code!